MicrosoftDocs/winrt-api/windows.gaming.input/gamecontrollerswitchposition.md

 ## -description

+The position of the switch on the game controller.

 ## -enum-fields

 ## -field UpRight:2

+The top-right position.

 ## -field UpLeft:8

+The top-left position.

 ## -field Up:1

+The top position.

 ## -field Right:3

+The right position.

 ## -field Left:7

+The left position.

 ## -field DownRight:4

+The bottom right position.

 ## -field DownLeft:6

+The bottom left position.

 ## -field Down:5

+The bottom position.

 ## -field Center:0

+The center position.

 ## -remarks